MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/app-window.md

 }
 ```

-Then, you check whether there is a currently opened dialog, and if there is, call the Hide method to close it.
-Finally, assign the new dialog to CurrentDialog, and try to show it.
+Then, you check whether there is a currently opened dialog, and if there is, call the [Hide](/uwp/api/windows.ui.xaml.controls.contentdialog.hide) method to close it.
+Finally, assign the new dialog to `CurrentDialog`, and try to show it.

 ```csharp
 private async void DialogButton_Click(object sender, RoutedEventArgs e)